ibm-cloud-docs/ContinuousDelivery/cd-kubernetes-image-signing-tutorial.md

  If you have more than one account, you can click your account name in the {{site.data.keyword.cloud_notm}} console menu bar to select another account that you can access.
  {: tip}

 5. Review your {{site.data.keyword.gitrepos}} settings and, if required, update them.
 Although each toolchain contains a sample app, you can choose to use a different repo.
 By default, an empty configuration repo is created, but you can choose to point to an existing configuration repo that is in the same region.
 To create your source repo in a different Git repo provider than the default {{site.data.keyword.gitrepos}}, select the Git repo that you want to use.
-For more information about changing the Git provider for your toolchain, see the [Change Git provider in a toolchain tutorial](/cloud/architecture/tutorials/change-git-provider-in-a-toolchain){: external).
+For more information about changing the Git provider for your toolchain, see the [Change Git provider in a toolchain tutorial](/cloud/architecture/tutorials/change-git-provider-in-a-toolchain){: external}.

  Access to {{site.data.keyword.gitrepos}} repos is region-specific.
 If the template for the toolchain that you're creating keeps the source code for the app in a private repo in one region and you're trying to create a toolchain in another region, the toolchain can't clone the source code into your repo.
 For more information about how to handle this scenario, see [Why can't I create a toolchain from a template that uses a private repo in a different region?](/docs/ContinuousDelivery?topic=ContinuousDelivery-troubleshoot-git#why-can-t-i-use-the-git-repos-and-issue-tracking-tool-integration-in-my-toolchain-from-one-region-in-a-toolchain-within-a-different-region).
  {: important}